collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 We are able to fetch updates made to the DjangoCon US website repo to our local development environment by using the command $ git fetch origin.
 The updates will be stored in a hidden .git folder.
 When we fetch these changes, they will include branches and commits made directly to the DjangoCon US website, but they will not include feature branches or pull request branches created through a fork, because they come from outside of the origin.

-Branches from the remote repo will be stored in the .git folder as remote-tracking branches and will be referred to as <remote-name>/<branch-name>.
-You can create a local branch and insert the contents of a remote-tracking branch if you want to work on it.

 Branches created through a fork need to be pulled individually into our local development environment.

 </td></tr>